 Fully Open Access journals

 Elsevier also has a number of fully open access (Gold) journals.
 Under the terms of the JISC deal, corresponding authors at University of Reading will be eligible for a 15% discount on the APC.
+The Library can now only pay the APC for authors who are funded by the UK research councils.
 You must apply for funding using the funding request form in advance of submitting to one of these journals.
-You will be issued with a purchase order number to use on the invoice should your paper be accepted.
+If you do not apply in advance, your APC may not be paid by the Library and you will have to find an alternative means of paying the invoice.

 Hybrid (subscription) journals.
 In order to qualify for the deal, you must be the corresponding author on the paper and make sure that you declare your affiliation to University of Reading during the submission stage.